 Keep in mind that some pain is driven by higher estradiol levels so what gives!

 It may be the fluctuation of the hormone itself...the change:

 They also appear to be influenced by circulating gonadal steroids, with higher ratings of pain during low or rapidly changing levels of estradiol

 Access to the pain response system being dependent on hormones may lie at the difference between male and female pain:

 More recent work has also shown that during sustained pain, women studied during a low-estradiol, low-progesterone state demonstrated a lower capacity to activate this neurotransmitter system than men, paralleled by higher ratings of pain and a greater negative affective state during the challenge

-There's a slew of different studies in that link which show how estradiol boost the MOR (mu opioid receptor) pathway which opioids use but we want to go another direction.
+There's a slew of different studies in that link that show how estradiol boosts the MOR (mu-opioid receptor) pathway which opioids use but we want to go another direction.

 To Dynorphin (named after Greek word for "power").